 We are also party to the following legal proceeding: On April 1, 2019, Weatherford International, LLC and Weatherford U.S., L.P. (collectively, "Weatherford") filed a petition in state district court for Midland County, Texas, in which the Company and eighteen other parties were named as defendants, alleging the Company and/or the other named defendants contributed to or caused contamination of groundwater at and around property owned by Weatherford.
-Weatherford is seeking declaratory judgment, recovery and contribution for past and future costs incurred in responding to or correcting the company and intends to vigorously defend itself in this case.
+Weatherford is seeking declaratory judgment, recovery and contribution for past and future costs incurred in responding to or correcting the contamination at and around the property from each defendant.
+The Company disputes Weatherford's allegations with respect to the Company and intends to vigorously defend itself in this case.
+Subsequent to the filing of the petition, Weatherford filed for bankruptcy protection on July 1, 2019.
 While the outcome and impact of this legal proceeding on the Company cannot be predicted with certainty, based on currently available information management believes that the resolution of this proceeding will not have a material adverse effect on our financial condition, results of operations or liquidity.